-Applicants for the welding and machine tool programs in the Computerized Design and Manufacturing department must meet the following physical requirements:
+Applicants for the welding and machine tool programs in the Computerized Design and Manufacturing Department must meet the following physical requirements:

 - 1. Must be able to perform safely in the shop. - 2.
 Must be able to lift 50 pounds to eye level. - 3.
-Must be able to communicate orally with a person between six and 10 feet away in a shop environment. - Must be able to visually decipher an oscilloscope monitor and digital/analog meter, and scan tool displays. - 5.
-Must be able to diagnose mechanical failures that are distinguished audibly. - Must be able to understand and retain information found in service repair manuals and use diagnostic flow charts. - 7.
+Must be able to communicate orally with a person between six and 10 feet away in a shop environment. - 4.
+Must be able to visually decipher an oscilloscope monitor and digital/analog meter, and scan tool displays. - 5.
+Must be able to diagnose mechanical failures that are distinguished audibly. - 6.
+Must be able to understand and retain information found in service repair manuals and use diagnostic flow charts. - 7.
 Must be able to visually read an LCD display on welding equipment. - 8.
 Must have the dexterity and mobility to weld in all the welding positions to meet all requirements. - 9.
 Good eyesight is recommended.

-Industrial internships are available to all students of the Alfred State Computerized Design & Manufacturing department.
-These opportunities allow the student to interact in a professional work environment.
+Industrial internships are available to all students of the Alfred State Computerized Design & Manufacturing Department.
 Upon successful completion, appropriate college credit is applied to the student's record as applies.